 Refer to our printer information document for more details.

 Get on the wireless?

-The guest Wi-Fi network is GSA Guest.
+The guest Wi-Fi network is “GSA-Guest”.
 The password changes monthly.
-To get the current password, type “GSA Wireless” into any room on Slack and the current password will pop up.
+To get the current password, type “GSA Wireless” into any room on Slack (eg. in a DM to yourself) and the current password will pop up.

 Access GSA websites from inside the building?

 First, make sure you’re on the gsa-wireless network, per the previous section.
 If you can access other websites but not .gsa.gov websites, keep your laptop open, go to the 4th floor, and you should suddenly be able to access .gsa.gov websites.
 You can come back upstairs and the new settings will stick.
 (Preposterous but true.)